Countries & Areas to watch in 2023:

 Observations / Suggestions:

-Trudeau’s Response: When questioned by the press, Prime Minister Trudeau has refused to answer what he is doing to obtain the release of these Canadian businessmen.
-It would appear that Trudeau has done nothing, and does not want to deal with this “delicate” situation, since he does not want to offend the Chinese communist government.
+Trudeau’s Response: When questioned by the press, Prime Minister Trudeau refused to answer what he was doing to obtain the release of these Canadian businessmen.
+It would appear that Trudeau did nothing, as he did not want to deal with this “delicate” situation for fear that he would offend the Chinese communist government.
 (As Prime Minister, Trudeau has lavished public praise on China’s communist government, even saying how much he admires their efficiency.)